jorgeortizfuentes/spanish_nlp/README.md

 A Python library for Natural Language Processing in Spanish.

 Spanish NLP is a Python library designed for Natural Language Processing tasks in Spanish.
 It provides three main modules:

 - preprocess: This module offers several text preprocessing options to clean and prepare texts for further analysis.
 - classify: The classify module allows users to classify texts using different models and algorithms.
 - augmentation: The augmentation module can be used to generate synthetic data to increase the amount of labeled data available for training models.

+This project was developed by [Jorge Ortiz-Fuentes](https://ortizfuentes.com/), Linguist and Data Scientist from Chile.

 ## Installation